Tadamichi Kuribayashi: Early life

 Kuribayashi was born in Matsushiro, Nagano, to an established samurai family dating to the Sengoku period.
 The Kuribayashi family began as land-owning nobles under the Sanada clan, then were members of the Matsushiro Domain during the Edo period.
 They launched business ventures in silk and banking in the Meiji period but both failed owing to their aristocratic status.
 By Kuribayashi's birth in 1891, his family were working to rebuild their estate after fires destroyed their property in 1868 and 1881.
 Kuribayashi's father, Tsurujiro, held jobs in lumber and civil engineering while his mother, Moto, maintained the family farm.

 At Matsushiro Higher Elementary School and then Nagano Middle School (now Nagano High School), Kuribayashi excelled academically with a specialty in the English language.
 He initially sought to become a foreign correspondent; while stationed on Iwo Jima during World War II, he told a reporter that he had explored the possibility of becoming a journalist.
 Vice Admiral Shigeji Kaneko, a classmate of Kuribayashi at Nagoya, recalled that "he once organized a strike against the school authorities.
 He just escaped expulsion by a hair.
 In those days, he was already good in poetry-writing, composition and speech-making.
 He was a young literary enthusiast."

 As a student, Kuribayashi passed examinations for admission to Tōa Dōbun Shoin, a prestigious Japanese college in Shanghai, and the Imperial Japanese Army Academy, ultimately choosing to enroll in the latter.
 He matriculated at the military academy as a member of its 26th class.
 After being commissioned as a first lieutenant in cavalry, he then attended the Army War College in Minato, Tokyo, for training in advanced command, graduating second in his class in 1923.
 As a result of their high academic rank, accomplished students of the college were presented with a guntō by the emperor and earned a unique privilege to study abroad.
-Kuribayashi chose to study alone in the United States as a military attaché with the 1st Cavalry Division in contrast to most students, who opted for places like Germany or France.
+Kuribayashi chose to study alone in the United States as a military attaché with the 1st Cavalry Division; this was in contrast to most students, who opted for places like Germany or France.
 He left Japan in March 1928 as a 36-year-old cavalry captain and lodged with a regular family in Buffalo, New York.

 Kuribayashi's experience in the United States would distinguish him from other generals in the Imperial Japanese Army.
 He enrolled in Harvard University and became an involved student there, taking and completing courses in English, American history, and American politics.
 He also audited courses at the University of Michigan in similar subjects.
 Throughout his time in the country, Kuribayashi would travel extensively, living in Washington, D.C.; Boston, Massachusetts; Fort Bliss, Texas; and Fort Riley, Kansas, while also making visits to New York City, San Francisco, and Los Angeles.
 He purchased a Chevrolet automobile, which he used to journey across the country, and was taught by an American officer how to drive.
 During his time training with the U.S. army at Fort Riley, Kuribayashi befriended Brigadier General George Van Horn Moseley.